Expertcoderz/EC-Autoclicker/README.md

 ## Headless Operation

+Headless (no-GUI) mode can be entered by selecting `File > Collapse to tray` in the main GUI.

-To run EC Autoclicker headlessly (without a GUI), first create a profile with the desired configuration.
+Alternatively, to launch straight into headless mode, first create a profile with the desired configuration.
 Then, the `/profile` command-line switch followed by the name of the profile can be passed to EC Autoclicker as follows:

 ```cmd
 .\EC-Autoclicker.exe /profile MyProfile
 ```

-Note that, in headless mode, any hotkeys assigned the _Stop Autoclicker_ action will function equivalently to _Close Autoclicker_ when triggered.
+When running in headless mode, EC Autoclicker is represented by an icon on the taskbar tray which can be right-clicked to display a menu of options.

 ## Notes